Make Giving the Gift of Life Your Legacy

 Donating Retirement Accounts or Life Insurance

 Unlike inherited assets, IRAs, 401ks, and other retirement accounts generally cause taxable income to the beneficiary when received after death.
 However, because Gift of Life is a 501(c)(3) organization, it is exempt from income taxes.
-Therefore, Gift of Life would not lose any of your donation due to income taxes, unlike a taxable individual, and therefore is a way to make a leveraged gift to support Gift of Life.
+Therefore, Gift of Life would not lose any of your donation due to income taxes, unlike a taxable individual, so this is a way to make a leveraged gift to support Gift of Life.
 Furthermore, the IRS also allows for people over the age of 70 ½ to make a tax-free transfer of funds from his or her IRA to Gift of Life.
-Additionally, one can gift a life insurance policy to Gift of Life and obtain immediate and future income tax deductions for premiums paid and the fair market value of the policy.
+One can even gift a life insurance policy to Gift of Life and obtain immediate and future income tax deductions for premiums paid and the fair market value of the policy.

 Charitable Lead Trusts